Registry information: Australian National Registry of Emissions Units (ANREU) administered by the Clean Energy Regulator (CER)

 - Project Type: Native Forest Regeneration

-- Location: Western New South Wales, Australia
+- Location: New South Wales and Queensland

 - Emissions reduction

 - Wildlife protection

 - Improved soil condition